ThKrypt/QualCoder/01-Introduction.md

 `py -m qualcoder`

+Or running and hiding the command line box:

+`C:\Windows\pyw.exe -m qualcoder`

 Run by mouse double-click
 Open the QualCoder-master\qualcoder folder.
 Double-click the \_\_main\_\_.py file to run.
 You can make a shortcut to this file and keep the shortcut on the desktop.